amruthavedantham/Job-Analysis/README.md

 ---

+⚠️ Note: Some visualizations in this notebook are interactive (Plotly/Altair) and may not render on GitHub or nbviewer.
+Please open this notebook in Google Colab or Jupyter for the full experience.

+---
 ## 📌 Overview

 The goal of this project is to perform exploratory data analysis on a dataset of job listings to identify patterns and support career-related decisions.
 The analysis focuses on job roles, company preferences, experience levels, skill requirements, and salary trends.